What Is Certified Payroll? An Employer's Guide to Wage Compliance

-Once you properly complete and file the required federal or state reporting, you’ll need to make sure you maintain the records for the required time period.
+Once you properly complete and file the required federal or state reporting, you’ll need to maintain the records for the required time period.
 On federal jobs, certified payroll reports must be retained for at least 3 years after the project completion date.
-Many of the records are the same that you’ll need to retain for FLSA purposes.
+Many of the records are the same that you’ll need to retain for Fair Labor Standards Act (FLSA) purposes.

 For state projects, the timeframes vary but you’ll typically need to keep the records for around 2-4 years.